 Want to purchase this lesson plan ready to print and go?

-Groundhog Day Non-Fiction Article: This Middle School Groundhog Day lesson plan contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep (EQAO) and cross-curricular learning.
-This resource contains individual PDFs of student pages to assist with online learning i.e. Google Classroom as well as Google Slides formatted lessons for 1:1 schools.
+Groundhog Day Non-Fiction Article: This Middle School Groundhog Day lesson plan contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep, and cross-curricular learning.
+It contains both PDF and digital formats.

 - Teacher lesson plan